Will I receive housing?

 How long do I have to select a room?

-You may sign into My Housing as soon as your timeslot begins, or any time afterwards, up until the end of the day on Wednesday, March 2, 2016.
+You may sign into My Housing as soon as your time slot begins, or any time afterwards, up until the end of the day on Wednesday, March 1, 2017.
 My Housing will automatically log you off after several minutes of inactivity, but you may take as long as you wish to select a room.
 Keep in mind that the available number of rooms will constantly be changing.

 Residential Education and Housing recommends that you select a room as quickly as possible to ensure your preferences are met.